 - Make sure hen eggs have the lion stamp, these can now be eaten lightly cooked/runny if preferred due to a low risk of salmonella.
 If eggs are not British lion stamped, not hen eggs or from outside of the UK please still fully cook until hard as a low risk of salmonella cannot be guaranteed - Avoid under cooked meats and keep raw and cooked meat separate - Avoid mouldy soft cheese such as Brie and Camembert and blue vein cheese.
-Avoid cheese made from unpasteurised milk - You may wish to avoid cured meats such as Parma ham, salami, chorizo and pepperoni as there may be a higher risk of
+Avoid cheese made from unpasteurised milk - Avoid cod liver oil supplements and high dose multivitamins with vitamin A present - Avoid liver, pate, haggis and liver based products as they are very high in Vitamin A which are dangerous in pregnancy - Ensure fruit and vegetables are well washed - Store foods as recommended and be aware of 'best before' dates